InitialPrefabs/UGUIDots.Samples/README.md

 ## Quickstart

-* Clone the repository
+* Clone the repository with submodules: `git clone https://github.com/InitialPrefabs/UGUIDots.Samples.git --recursive`
-* Add the dependencies listed above via the package manager
-* Add the UGUIDOTS.Sample repository as a submodule or download the zip and extract it to your project
 * Open up the `Scenes/RectTransformConversionTest.unity` scene which shows the basic structure of how to set up a UI

 ## Build Information
 The repository uses Unity's new configurable build pipelines, head over to the `BuildConfigurations` directory if you would like to build for a specific platform.
-The ***typical build pipeline will not work.***
+The ***typical build pipeline will not work with subscenes.***

 > The Build Pipeline will be updated to the latest version as soon as I understand the process of how it works with DOTS.